troven/cargo/README.md

 Cargo is a tiny static file generator written in golang for elegance, efficiency and embedding.

-It works by processing a nested folder of files and generating new files and folders.
+It works by processing a nested folder of files and templates to generate new files and folders.

 ### Installation